PostHog/posthog.com/contents/docs/deployment/deploy-docker.md

 ## Running PostHog Behind a Proxy or Load Balancer

-If you're running PostHog on Docker behind a proxy or load balancer, you should use the `docker-compose.proxy.yml` file.
-This is the exact same as the `docker-compose.yml` file with one line removed, preventing a port conflict between the PostHog Docker container and the proxy.
+If you're running PostHog on Docker behind a proxy or load balancer, you should use the `docker-compose-config.py` script to expose the appropriate port in `docker-compose.yml`.
+By default port 80 is exposed, causing a port conflict between the PostHog Docker container and the proxy.

 For more information, visit our [dedicated page for running PostHog behind a proxy](/docs/configuring-posthog/running-behind-proxy).